 The decision to create your family with the assistance of third-party reproduction i.e., donor egg, donor sperm, or gestational surrogacy is a difficult one.
 Choosing this family building option ultimately involves grieving the loss of having a child who is genetically related to both or either of you, and/or grieving the loss of the experience of pregnancy and carrying your child.
-Once an individual or couple feels comfortable moving forward with third-party reproduction, the next decision involves whether to use a known or anonymous/previously unknown gamete donor or gestational carrier (GC).
+Once an individual or couple feels comfortable moving forward with third-party reproduction, the next decision involves whether to use a known or unidentified/previously unknown gamete donor or gestational carrier (GC).
 A known gamete donor or GC is a family member, friend, or acquaintance with whom the recipients or intended parents have a preexisting relationship.

 Why Choose to Work With a Known Gamete Donor or GC?